 - 5:15 p.m.

 - 2nd Wednesday of even months

 Agendas are available prior to the meetings.
 Minutes are available following approval.

 View Most Recent Agendas and Minutes

-The City Tree Board consists of three members who are residents of the city and are appointed by City Council.
+The City Tree Board consists of three members who are residents of the city and are appointed by City Council for 3 year terms.
 Members of the Tree Board study, investigate, and counsel; develop or update annually, and administer a written plan for the care, preservation, pruning, planting, replanting, removal or disposition of trees and shrubs in parks, along streets, and in other public areas.
 This plan is presented annually to City Council, and upon acceptance and approval it constitutes as the official comprehensive city tree plan.
 Meetings are held on a quarterly basis at the Government Center.

 Tipp City is a member of Tree City USA.
 The goal of Tree City USA is to improve tree planting and tree care throughout the United States.
 The organization provides direction, technical assistance and public recognition for urban and community forestry programs.

 Any property owner desiring to plant or remove street trees or park trees (other than pruning per § 97.30) is required to submit an application to the Tree Board for approval.
 After the removal of a curb lawn tree, the address is added to the City’s stump list.
 Stumps are ground twice yearly.